 Now, go ahead and make this incredible Instant Pot Teriyaki Salmon recipe!

 You and your family will love it!
 And you’ll love how easy it is!

 The perfect side dishes are steamed veggies and sticky white rice!

-- 2 teaspoons fresh ginger, grated, or finely chopped
+- 2 tsp fresh ginger grated, or finely chopped

 - 1 cup water